hivemq/hivemq-mqtt-client/README.md

 - Automatic and configurable **reconnect handling and message redelivery**
 - Automatic and configurable **resubscribe if the session expired**
 - **Manual message acknowledgment**
+  - Selectively enable manual acknowledgement only for specific streams
-  - Acknowledge multiple streams separately
+  - Acknowledge messages emitted to multiple streams independently per stream, the client aggregates the acknowledgements before sending MQTT acknowledgements
   - Order of acknowledgment does not matter, the client ensures the order of MQTT acknowledgments for 100% compatibility with the MQTT specification
 - Lifecycle listeners
   - When connected
   - When disconnected or connection failed